Learn how to get placed into your first Spanish course at the University of Minnesota - Twin Cities campus.

 Spanish 1002

-- Students must take Spanish 1001 at UMTC to qualify for Spanish 1002.
-Students who have taken one semester of Spanish at another institution should register for Spanish 1022.
-Students who have taken Spanish 1001 at UMTC may request a permission number from the course coordinator, Dr. Cecily Brown at [email protected].
+Students must take SPAN 1001 at UMTC to qualify for SPAN 1002.
+Students who have taken one semester of Spanish at another institution should register for SPAN 1022.
+Students who have taken SPAN 1001 at UMTC may request a permission number from the Department of Spanish & Portuguese Studies ([email protected]).

 Spanish 1022